-Even though the cycling on this tour is relatively easy, you need to come prepared to experience varied weather conditions.
+Even though the cycling on this tour is relatively flat and easy, you need to come prepared to experience varied weather conditions.
 You will come home with fantastic memories of this unique tour.
 There is also the option to stop over in Oslo before your tour starts.

 At a glance

 - Midnight sun and unforgettable natural scenery

 - Mainly flat cycling with options to extend cycling or to take rest days

 Arrive in Bodø - Coastal steamer to Svolvær - Storvågan

 Fly from either Oslo, Bergen or Stavanger to Bodø.
 Collect your rental bike in Bodø in plenty of time before taking the Hurtigruten Coastal Steamer from Bodø at 15.00, arriving at Svolvær at 21.00.
 Enjoy a gentle 4 mile (7km) bike ride from Svolvær to Storvågan and stay overnight in a spacious and comfortable Rorbu cabin with shared bathroom and living room for 2 nights.

 Day 2 (Sat):